Esri/insights-scripting-guide/README.md

 ## Why Get Involved?

-Send feedback to us concerning the Beta Release of the ArcGIS Insights scripting console.
+Send feedback to us concerning the ArcGIS Insights scripting console.
 Found an issue or have questions?
 Feel free to post questions or comments and report bugs to the issues section of this repo.

 ## Start using ArcGIS Insights with a Free Trial